UoMResearchIT/r-shinysender/README.md

 `shinyproxy/shinyproxytemplate` contains some rough Python code to scan users' \~/ShinyApps and output an application.yml to stdout.
 This uses jinja for the templating (in python3-jinja2 package).

 Next steps - run this as a cron job on the server, and restart Shinyproxy if changed.
 Will (eventually) need to report differences and failure by email.

+To think about:

+* Should we rehydrate the Packrat cache within the container (rather than on the server directly)?
+Would need to sort out user permissions first.
+This would have the benefit that we could support multiple R versions on the server (since each can have its own Docker container).
+Packrat uses R version specific directories so shouldn't get any clashes there.
+*